openwhyd/openwhyd/config/gdpr-consent-en.md

 ## Use of cookies

 - Cookies are used to maintain your Openwhyd session active, until you decide to sign off.
-- They are also used to take your navigation into account, so that we can track and improve how the service is being used, thanks to Google Analytics.
 - Some cookies may be created by Facebook and Twitter, to allow you to sign into your Openwhyd account faster through your social accounts, and to display social sharing buttons.
 - We don't use cookies to display targeted advertising.